Oklahoma's favorite sons return to Capitol

 OKLAHOMA CITY — Oklahoma’s favorite sons came home on Thursday.

-The portraits of actor and humorist Will Rogers, Olympic gold medalist Jim Thorpe, U.S. Sen. Robert Kerr and Cherokee syllabary creator Sequoyah were remounted on the fourth-floor rotunda following nearly six years in storage due to the renovation of the state Capitol.
+The portraits of actor and humorist Will Rogers, Olympic gold medalist Jim Thorpe, U.S. Sen. Robert Kerr and Cherokee syllabary creator Sequoyah were remounted on the Oklahoma Capitol's fourth-floor rotunda following nearly six years in storage while the building was being renovated.

 “These works are some of the most iconic pieces here on the fourth floor underneath the dome,” said Oklahoma Arts Council Executive Director Amber Sharples.